 Marisol Vindiola is currently the Director of Mexico Initiatives at Visit Tucson, where she is responsible to work with all the Visit Tucson Departments, business partners, and local, state and international governmental organizations to strengthen the promotion and relationship between Tucson and Mexico.
 Visit Tucson is the official destination marketing organization for Tucson and southern Arizona.Ms.
 Vindiola currently serves on the boards of director for Arizona Town Hall, Patronato San Xavier Mission, Tucson-Mexico Sister Cities, Tucson Craft and collaborates with writing articles pertaining to the promotion of tourism in the region, for main Spanish media, such as Vamos a Tucson Visitor’s Guide in Spanish, El Imparcial Newspaper, Tu Casa Nueva Magazine, Mega-Cable, Arizona Bilingual Newspaper, Univision, Telemundo, among others.

 Ricardo Morales was born in our Sister City Guadalajara and he is a graduate of The Universidad Autónoma de Guadalajara.
 He has more than 10 years of experience in The United States-Mexico Relations.
 His work experience includes: The United States Consulate General in Guadalajara; The Consulate of Mexico in Tucson; The Tucson Hispanic Chamber of Commerce; The Ambos Nogales Hispanic Chamber of Commerce & International Welcome Center; The Southern Arizona Office of the Arizona Governor as well as assisting the Arizona-Mexico Commission in events.
-Ricardo Morales is also Co-Facilitator of the Hispanic Leadership Program in Tucson.
+Ricardo Morales is also Co-Facilitator of the Hispanic Leadership Institute in Tucson.

 Teresa Bravo is the Coordinator of Economic Development and International Projects for Pima County.
 She is engaged in business attraction and expansion activities on both sides of the United States-Mexico border.
 She also works on special projects related to transportation logistics, tourism and trade.
 She holds a Bachelor’s degree in Mexican American Studies from The University of Arizona and an associate degree in Social Services from Pima Community College.
 And currently pursuing an Executive MBA at the University of Arizona Eller College.
 Teresa is originally from San Luis, R.C., Sonora, Mexico but has lived most of her life in Arizona with her family.